-1. Soil pH shall be between 6.0 and 7.0.
+Minimum soil conditions required for permanent vegetative establishment Soil pH shall be between 6.0 and 7.0.

 Soluble salts shall be less than 500 parts per million (ppm).
-The soil shall contain less than 40% clay, but enough fine grained material 030% silt plus clay) to provide the capacity to hold a moderate amount of moisture.
+The soil shall contain less than 40% clay, but enough fine grained material (>30% silt plus clay) to provide the capacity to hold a moderate amount of moisture.
 An exception is if lovegrass or serecia lespedezas is to be planted, then a sandy soil (<30% silt plus clay) would be acceptable.
-Soil shall contain 1.5% minimum organic matter by weight.

-Soil must contain sufficient pore space to permit adequate root penetration 6.
-If these conditions cannot be met by soils on site, adding topsoil is required in accordance with Section 21 Standard and Specification for Topsoil. b.
-Areas previously graded in conformance with the drawings shall be maintained in a true and even grade, then scarified or otherwise loosened to a depth of 3-5" to permit bonding of the topsoil to the surface area and to create horizontal erosion check slots to prevent topsoil to the surface area and to create horizontal erosion check slots to prevent topsoil from sliding down a slope.
+Soil shall contain 15% minimum organic matter by weight.
+Soil must contain sufficient pore space to permit adequate root penetration even grade, then scarified or otherwise loosened to a depth of 3-5" to permit bonding of the topsoil to the surface area and to create horizontal erosion check slots to prevent topsoil to the surface area and to create horizontal erosion check slots to prevent topsoil from sliding down a slope.